 Leider ist diese Seite derzeit nicht in deutscher Sprache verfügbar.

-I am very pleased to present the first Annual report of the Boards of Appeal since the structural reform of the Boards of Appeal entered into force on 1 January 2017.
+I am very pleased to present the Annual report of the Boards of Appeal for 2018.

-Topics covered in the 2017 report include the implementation of the structural reform, the measures taken to increase timeliness and reduce the number of pending cases, the contacts during the year between the Boards and national courts, users and representatives, and finally information on the case law of the Boards of Appeal.
-Statistics on various aspects of the appeal procedure are also provided.
+Topics covered in the 2018 report include the implementation of the structural reform, the measures taken to increase timeliness and reduce the number of pending cases, such as better performance management and a comprehensive revision of the Rules of Procedure of the Boards of Appeal, and statistics on various aspects of the appeal procedure.

 President of the Boards of Appeal